BootstrapDash/Azia-Admin-Bootstrap-Template/README.md

 - jQuery
 - Gulp
 - Chart.js
-- Google Maps
-- Perfect Scrollbar

 <h1>Browser Support:</h1>

-StarAdmin is designed to work flawlessly with all the latest and modern web browsers.
+AziaAdmin is designed to work flawlessly with all the latest and modern web browsers.

 - Chrome (latest)
 - FireFox (latest)